Sadi Carnot (statesman): Assassination

 President Carnot was reaching the zenith of his popularity, when, on 24 June 1894, after delivering a public banquet speech in Lyon at the Palais du Commerce, in which he appeared to imply that he would not seek re-election, he was stabbed on the Rue de la République by an Italian anarchist named Sante Geronimo Caserio.

-Carnot, transported to the Préfecture du Rhône nearby, died shortly after midnight on 25 June, the first President of the Republic to die in office (Note: and the first Head of State since Louis XV in 1774).
+Carnot, transported to the Préfecture du Rhône nearby, died shortly after midnight on 25 June, the first president of the republic to die in office.
 The stabbing aroused widespread horror and grief, and the president was honoured with an elaborate funeral ceremony in the Panthéon on 1 July 1894, after which he was interred in the Panthéon's crypt alongside other notable figures in French history.

-Caserio called the assassination a political act, was convicted and sentenced to death on 3 August 1894 and executed on 16 August 1894.
+Caserio called the assassination a political act, and was convicted and sentenced to death on 3 August 1894 and executed on 16 August 1894.